arthurlacoste/winegold/README.md

 ### Requirement

 Use Eslint/XO syntax (xo --fix is used when you make `yarn test`.
-You can install it like this:
+Install here:

 ```
 npm install xo -g